Close Menu

 SSDI EARNED INCOME LIMITS

 The SGA amount for SSDI recipients who are blind is higher than for those with a different medical condition.
-The earned income limit for those who are blind in 2022 is $2,260 per month.
-In 2023, that amount is $2460.
-Again, any earnings above that amount will exceed the SGA limit.
-Therefore, the SSA will end your SSDI benefits if you earn above the SGA limit.
+The earned income limit for those who are blind in 2023 was $2460.
+In 2024 that amount is $2590.
+Again, any earnings above that amount exceed the SGA limit.
+Therefore, the SSA will end your SSDI benefits if you earn above the SGA limit because you are working.

 SSI EARNED INCOME LIMITS